(10): Is English a Value-Free Tool or a Language of Domination? My Experience in India

 translated books, at least locally speaking, learning aims cannot be defined in

-terms of any specific purposes.
-This brings us to the issue of the English
+terms of specific purposes.
+This brings us to the English language issue in India's education system.

 English in Indian Schools